ARMmbed/mbed-os-example-client/README.md

         }
 ```

 <span class="notes">**Note:** In case you want to use the NUCLEO_F429ZI + X-NUCLEO-IDS01A4 target hardware configuration, you need also to use the [stm32-border-router](https://github.com/ARMmbed/stm32-border-router) (that can be used only as a 6LoWPAN BR and only with NUCLEO_F429ZI) as gateway router.
-In this case you need to enable another security feature.
+In this case, you need to enable another security feature.
 By default, the `stm32-border-router` uses `PSK` as security.</span>

 You can enable the security here on your mbed-os-example-client application, for example: